Dreeseaw/salmon/README.md

 # salmon

 An embedded, distrubuted cache built for maximizing data locality.
-Under the hood, the cache uses
+Behind the scenes, a routing process observes the distribution of objects that each client is inserting, and replicates similarly-indexed objects to it.

 ### Architecture